polterguy/magic.node/README.md

 since it will look for values with 5 characters instead.
 The `Iterator` class can be found in the `magic.node.expressions` namespace.

+You can using the above syntax also override the default implementation of iterators, although I wouldn't recommend it, since it would create confusion for others using your modified version.

 ## Usage

 You can include the following NuGet packages into your project to access Magic Node directly.